 Even the word can have a powerful affect on people.
-It probably conjures up feelings along the negativity spectrum.
-Maybe those feelings were affected by a political conversation gone bad or a law passed that turned your life upside down.
+It likely conjures up feelings along the negativity spectrum.
+Maybe those feelings were affected by a political conversation gone bad or a law passed (or didn’t) that turned your life upside down.

 That sums it up.